Hand Arm Vibration Syndrome Compensation Claims

 - Keeping warm and dry (when necessary, wear gloves, a hat, waterproofs and use heating pads if available).

-- Giving up or cutting down on smoking because smoking reduces blood flow.
+- Giving up or cutting down on smoking, as smoking reduces blood flow.

 - Massaging and exercising your fingers during work breaks.

-An employer who breaches the Regulations may be liable in a Hand-Arm Vibration Syndrome compensation claim.
+An employer who breaches the regulations may be liable in a Hand-Arm Vibration Syndrome compensation claim.
+If your employer didn’t follow safety requirements, and it resulted in you developing HAVS, then you could have grounds for a HAVS compensation claim.

-As the claimant, it is your responsibility to prove not only have you been injured, but that your employer was responsible for your injury either through negligence or error.
-One of our panel of solicitors will be able to do the majority of this for you, though they might ask you to see an independent medical expert for an assessment.
+As the claimant, you’ll need to prove that you developed HAVS, and also that your employer was responsible for your injury either through negligence or error.
+One of our panel of solicitors will be able to help you with your HAVS compensation claim – they’ll help gather the proof you need to prove your HAVS diagnosis, though they might ask you to see an independent medical expert for an assessment.

-Once they determine the cause, nature and extent of your injury, our solicitors will submit a compensation request to the responsible party.
+Once your solicitor has determined the cause, nature and extent of your injury, our solicitors will submit a HAVS claim to the responsible party.
 In the ideal scenario, they will immediately accept responsibility and agree to a payment that’s fair.

 However, more likely is that some negotiation will take place before reaching a compensation settlement.
 In essence, a successful Hand-Arm Vibration Syndrome compensation claim does more than one thing.

-- Firstly, the responsible party acknowledges their part in causing your vibration injury and suffering.
+- Firstly, the responsible party acknowledges their part in causing your hand arm vibration syndrome injury and the suffering.

 - Also, having a reasonable amount of money that allows you to move on from your injury.